“E-le-le, le-le-le, A-la-la, la-la-la-la…” Discover a world of things to do in NYC in October, the busy end of Hispanic Heritage Month.

 (Welcome to the community gathering in the sacred circle of the Latin people.

 We are one in the drum.
 Listen to the call.
-The party is forming in the field.
+The party is starting in the patio.
 I lit a candle.)

 Bom, bom, bom